Interpretation Canada Blog

 Grace grew up on the shores of Georgian Bay in Ontario, Canada.
 Throughout her science communication career, she has worked across Canada and developed and delivered educational public programs and events for a number of organizations including aquariums, museums, and nature reserves.
 She also works as a freelance environmental science writer.
 She is passionate about science communication and connecting the public to stories about science and the environment.
 You can connect with her on Twitter: @GraceC_Hunter

-• 4 Sep 2019 1:41 PM | Anonymous member
+• 4 Sep 2019 1:41 PM | Anonymous

 by Karin Davidson-Taylor, Pollination Guelph